click to view more info

-Larch, as it is commonly known, is mostly distributed from Eastern Europe.
+Larch is mostly distributed from Eastern Europe.

 Its heartwood has a pale red-brown to brick red colour.
 It is straight grained containing knots with clearly marked annual rings.

 Larch is classed as a softwood that has a medium density and good qualities for steam bending.
-This timber can be worked with hand tools with a low blunting effect except when in contact with knots where there is a sever blunting effect.
+This timber can be worked with hand tools with a low blunting effect except when in contact with knots where there is a severe blunting effect.

 It is generally a fairly rapid drying lumber and can be kiln dried satisfactorily.
 There is a small amount of movement in service.

 European Larch flooring is suitable for all domestic and some specific commercial projects.
 It is commonly used for a more traditional period look and is sometimes used in cycle velodromes.

 Have a look at our Larch Flooring page to browse our Larch floors.